airbytehq/airbyte/docs/integrations/sources/stripe.md

     - Setting the **Lookback Window** to 1 means Airbyte will re-export data from the past day, capturing any changes made in the last 24 hours.
     - Setting the **Lookback Window** to 7 means Airbyte will re-export and capture any data changes within the last week.

-9. (Optional) For **Data Request Window**, you may specify the time window in days for data retrieval from the Stripe API.
-This window defines how much data is gathered in each request, with larger values retrieving more data but making fewer requests.
+9. (Optional) For **Data Request Window**, you may specify the time window in days used by the connector when requesting data from the Stripe API.
+This window defines the span of time covered in each request, with larger values encompassing more days in a single request.
+Generally speaking, the lack of overhead from making fewer requests means a larger window is faster to sync.
+However, this also means the state of the sync will persist less frequently.
+If an issue occurs or the sync is interrupted, a larger window means more data will need to be resynced, potentially causing a delay in the overall process.

     For example, if you are replicating three years worth of data:

     - A **Data Request Window** of 365 days means Airbyte makes 3 requests, each for a year.
-This is generally faster but risks needing to resync up to a year's data if something goes wrong.
+This is generally faster but risks needing to resync up to a year's data if the sync is interrupted.
     - A **Data Request Window** of 30 days means 36 requests, each for a month.
 This may be slower but minimizes the amount of data that needs to be resynced if an issue occurs.

     If you are unsure of which value to use, we recommend leaving this setting at its default value of 365 days.